 7. With the extra drives we will be able to do more "risky" maneuvers.
 Left turns at traffic lights, through the center lane, and from the center lane are considered more risky maneuvers.
 We will practice them more so that you won't get scared or frustrated when your student does it for the first time with you.
 We will also dedicate more time to roundabouts since roundabouts are everywhere now.
 Along with learning how to do these maneuvers we will spend a good amount of time examining their dangers and how to prevent them.

-8. We will bring back the Parent Meeting.
+8. We will bring back the Parent Meeting or "Meet & Greet".
 Before covid we used to have a meet & greet parent meeting.
-It was always really good for students to meet me before starting the drives.
+It was always very beneficial for students to meet me before starting the drives.
 The meetings are about 1 hour at a coffee shop, your residence, or other public place.
 We continued to not have the meetings because it really cut into our profits (which isn't much in the first place) and it was difficult to schedule 5-8 parent meetings per month.
 With the 10 Drive course we are only teaching 3 or 4 students per month.
 This will also allow parents to pay for the driving portion with cash or check at the meeting.
 The online course will still be paid separately with Paypal.

 How do we schedule and won't it take longer?